 Uber must maintain a commercial insurance policy to ensure that passengers, drivers, and other involved parties are able to receive compensation after an accident.
 The degree of Uber insurance coverage depends on which “period” the driver was in at the time of the accident.

-If you or your loved one were injured in an Uber accident, you may be entitled to compensation for your medical expenses, lost wages, emotional harm, etc. Call Ostroff Injury Law today for help after your Uber accident: (484) 351-0350.
+If you or your loved one were injured in an Uber accident, you may be entitled to compensation for your medical expenses, lost wages, emotional harm, etc. Call Ostroff Godshall Injury and Accident Lawyers today for help after your Uber accident: (484) 351-0350.

 What coverage must Uber provide?

 If an Uber driver is not actively waiting for or picking up riders, or is using his vehicle for personal purposes, the driver’s personal insurance plan will cover an accident.

 In Period 1 (when the driver is “on the app” and is available to take riders but has not matched with a rider), the driver’s personal insurance company will cover him and any other parties injured in a wreck the driver caused.
 If the insurer denies the claim, Uber’s contingency policy kicks in; it offers $50,000 in bodily injury coverage per person ($100,000 total) and $25,000 in property damage liability.